luluzhou1/alinush.github.io/_includes/refs.md

 [^CH22e]: **Curve Trees: Practical and Transparent Zero-Knowledge Accumulators**, by Matteo Campanelli and Mathias Hall-Andersen, *in Cryptology ePrint Archive, Paper 2022/756*, 2022, [[URL]](https://eprint.iacr.org/2022/756)

 [^CHIplus20]: **Diogenes: Lightweight Scalable RSA Modulus Generation with a Dishonest Majority**, by Megan Chen and Carmit Hazay and Yuval Ishai and Yuriy Kashnikov and Daniele Micciancio and Tarik Riviere and abhi shelat and Muthu Venkitasubramaniam and Ruihan Wang, *in Cryptology ePrint Archive, Report 2020/374*, 2020, [[URL]](https://eprint.iacr.org/2020/374)

+[^CHIplus20e]: **Diogenes: Lightweight Scalable {RSA} Modulus Generation with a Dishonest Majority**, by Megan Chen and Carmit Hazay and Yuval Ishai and Yuriy Kashnikov and Daniele Micciancio and Tarik Riviere and abhi shelat and Muthu Venkitasubramaniam and Ruihan Wang, *in Cryptology ePrint Archive, Paper 2020/374*, 2020, [[URL]](https://eprint.iacr.org/2020/374)

 [^CHJplus20]: **Bulletproofs+: Shorter Proofs for Privacy-Enhanced Distributed Ledger**, by Heewon Chung and Kyoohyung Han and Chanyang Ju and Myungsun Kim and Jae Hong Seo, *in Cryptology ePrint Archive, Report 2020/735*, 2020, [[URL]](https://eprint.iacr.org/2020/735)